To receive important alerts and updates from Gold Coast Primary Health Network, please submit the form below.

 Fax: 07 3539 9801

 The BUnyAH Program is a 12-week intensive active lifestyle program developed by Bond University Allied Health Professionals, specialising in occupational therapy, exercise science, physiotherapy, and nutrition and dietetics.
-The program uniquely includes a free gym membership at the centrally located Avanti Health Centre in Southport.
+The program uniquely includes a free gym membership at the centrally located Avanti Health Centre in Southport, and programs are offered at both Robina and Southport locations.

 The program is designed to deliver bi-weekly, client-centred health education and exercise classes to Gold Coast community members identified by their general practitioner as at risk of frailty and/or early admission to aged care facilities.